 - Departmental approval needed

 Please email email@example.com for Departmental approval.
 Include your Student number (A0#) and COMP__ and preferred CRN __ and Program Declaration____.
-Course is 36 hours synchronous online classes.
+Course is 36 hours on campus.
 Late registration is not permitted.
-Class in session on October 8 (Thanksgiving) and November 12 (Remembrance Day).

 Upon successful completion of this course, the student will be able to: